spacemeshos/go-spacemesh/docs/deps.md

 ## Dependencies Management

+- We use the full github path for local packages
-- We are using govendor for versioned deps
+- We are using govendor for versioned deps.
-- We add all vendored libs to git (no reliance on external repos)
+- We add all vendored libs to the repo (no reliance on external repos).
-- Always add a dep using govendor
+- Always add a dep using govendor.
 - For major deps we use wrappers.
 See logging.
 - Danger: Do not add a dep from github directly using `go get` without using vendoring.

-Add an external dep to /vendor from its latest upstream:
+Adding an external dep to /vendor from its latest upstream:
 ```
 govendor fetch [go-package-name]
 ```

-Add all external deps to /vendor:
+Adding all external deps to /vendor:
 ```
 govendor add +external
 ```